pipobscure/pipobscure/_posts/2014-11-27-i-dont-want-to-hear-it-anymore.markdown

 date: 2014-11-27 19:20:39 Z
 tags: []
 ---
-# I don't want to hear it anymore

 I really don’t want to hear this crap about “race-discrimination”, “rape-culture” and the like any more.
 I’m a white middle aged male and I’m sick of it!